Japan slow to join global chorus denouncing Myanmar coup

 United Nations Secretary-General Antonio Guterres, as well as key European leaders like British Prime Minister Boris Johnson, also issued a rebuke against the military's actions.

-Japan had also been slow to react the storming of the U.S. Capitol in January by supporters of former U.S. President Donald Trump.
-While key world leaders like German Chancellor Angela Merkel and French President Emmanuel Macron quickly slammed the incident through official statements and social media, Suga first addressed it over a day later, only in response to a reporters' question.
+Japan was also slow to react to the storming of the U.S. Capitol in January by supporters of former U.S. President Donald Trump.
+While key world leaders like German Chancellor Angela Merkel and French President Emmanuel Macron quickly slammed the incident through official statements and social media, Suga first addressed it more than a day later, only in response to a reporters' question.

 In terms of the developments in Myanmar, a Foreign Ministry official said Kato's remarks reflect the government's official stance.
 The Foreign Ministry also issued its own statement.
 Still, these remarks do not carry the same weight as a direct statement or Twitter post from Suga.